rndsrc/rndsrc.github.io/bio.md

 Program.
-In addition to pioneering the use of GPU to accelerate the [modeling](https://www.youtube.com/watch?v=GSqvoy2I6SE) of black holes, Professor Chan also developed many new [algorithms](https://github.com/rndsrc) to improve and accelerate modern research, built [cloud computing infrastructures](https://edu.google.com/why-google/customer-stories/eht-gcp/) for large observational data, and applied machine learning algorithms to speed up and automate data processing.
+In addition to pioneering the use of GPU to accelerate the [modeling](https://www.youtube.com/watch?v=GSqvoy2I6SE) of black holes, Dr. Chan also developed many new [algorithms](https://github.com/rndsrc) to improve and accelerate modern research, built [cloud computing infrastructures](https://edu.google.com/why-google/customer-stories/eht-gcp/) for large observational data, and applied machine learning algorithms to speed up and automate data processing.
-Professor Chan has taught and mentored in subjects of machine learning, numerical analysis, cloud computing, and quantum computing, and is an avid hiker.
+Dr. Chan has taught and mentored in subjects of machine learning, numerical analysis, cloud computing, and quantum computing, and is an avid hiker.